grapestone5321/Ubuntu-Liquid-Coolers/README.md

 -------

-These are the most common CLI tools:
+These are the most common CLI(Command Line Interface) tools:
 - camctl
 - krakenx
 - leviathan